- Solar advice hub

 Are solar panel loans worth it?

-You can instantly start profiting from your panels by cutting your electricity bills, exporting excess electricity to the grid, and reducing your carbon emissions – all for a monthly fee that allows you to spread the cost.
+Solar panel loans can benefit households that arenât able to afford the steep upfront cost of a system.
+You can instantly start saving on your electricity bills, exporting excess electricity to the grid, and reducing your carbon emissions - all for no (or little) upfront cost.

 Solar panel loans: FAQs